 Best Battlefield 6 settings for GTX 1650 SUPER

-Recommended at 1080p: expect 50–90 FPS after applying the playbook below.
+Recommended at 1080p: expect 36–46 FPS after applying the playbook below.
+Range derived from published benchmark measurements for this game.
 Your GTX 1650 SUPER is the limiting factor in Battlefield 6.

 At 1080p, Battlefield 6's rendering pipeline saturates a D-tier NVIDIA GPU before any CPU draw-call limit.
 Settings that reduce GPU load (shader quality, shadow detail, particle resolution, upscaling) produce the biggest FPS gains.
 Settings that ease CPU work (view distance, draw distance) help less.